Herding

 The American Kennel Club registered them as a breed in 2007.

 They are relatively adaptable so they will be happy in most home environments, but being active is essential!
-Swedish Vallhunds can also be very good with children, but it is important to be cautious with smaller ones.
+Swedish Vallhunds can also be very good with children and other family members, but it is important to be cautious with young kids.

 They will get along well with other dogs and cats if they have been socialised from a young age.
 Like most other animals, they enjoy playing with and being around others.

-Swedish Vallhunds have an undercoat that sheds twice per year, and you will need to give them a good brushing down to the skin every now and then.
+Swedish Vallhunds have a weather resistant coat and an undercoat that sheds twice per year, and you will need to give them a good brushing down to the skin every now and then.
 They should also have a good bath from time to time, especially if they have gotten quite dirty.

 Their grooming needs are pretty low-maintenance.
 It is best to give them a warm bath during their shedding season, shampoo them, and give them a little massage.
 Then dry their coat using a dryer and give it a thorough brushing.
 This will get rid of most of their shedding hair.